Pattern Parcel #5 is on sale now! It will be available through Friday, Oct. 3rd, 2014.

 On the bright side, I was impressed with the pattern directions and illustrations.
 Everything is clearly laid out, and you can even choose which sizes to print so that you don’t waste ink!
 I printed a range of 4 sizes that would fit both of my girls, but I can always go back and print the bigger sizes later.
 If you happen to speak French, the directions are available in both French and English.

 Second, I made the Greenstyle Yoga Pants.
 These came together very quickly and easily.
-I made a size medium and ended up taking the waistband in to a size small after a quick fitting.
+I made a size medium and ended up taking the waistband into a size small after a quick fitting.
 I wonder if I should have made a small and lengthened them.
 She said they felt like pajamas and would only wear them around the house.
+(Update: She completely wore these out once they fit and we have made several more pairs!)
 Kids this size are so hard to fit!
 One day their clothes are too big, and the next day they’ve grown out of them!

 I also have to recommend the fabric I ordered for these yoga pants.
 I’ve been searching for a sturdy knit that would make great leggings.
-This knit (it’s called Largo Knit) has great stretch and recovery and is also thick enough to cover panty lines.
+This knit (it’s called Largo Knit, but it’s no longer available) has great stretch and recovery and is also thick enough to cover panty lines.
 It feels like quality knit that won’t pill over time.
 I plan to order more to make leggings for myself.
+Update: We have used art gallery knit and Kaufman knit successfully as well!

 If you’d like to see what others are making with these patterns…